 - Those who have PTSD may exhibit signs of avoidance.
 They may remove themselves from people or situations similar to their traumatic event or experience.

-- People with PTSD may suffer from medical issues where there is no real medical cause for concern.
+- People with it may suffer from medical issues where there is no real medical cause for concern.
 These are known as somatoform illnesses.
 They may suffer from chronic pains which have no medical cause, besides mental stress and worry.

 - People with PTSD may experience increased sensitivity, meaning they are more sensitive to their emotions or bodily sensations.
 This increased sensitivity may manifest as insomnia, high anxiety, trouble focusing or even hyper-vigilance.